Policies and practices

 - Improve productivity and employee morale

-- Avoid inadvertent discrimination towards employees with a disability
+- Avoid inadvertent discrimination towards disabled employees

 - Avoid a negative approach, which focuses on irrelevant medical requirements or ‘getting rid of’ perceived problems